AdobeDocs/marketo.nl-NL/help/marketo/product-docs/demand-generation/facebook/publish-landing-pages-to-facebook.md

    ![](assets/image2015-4-22-16-3a53-3a46.png)

-1. Selecteer **Publiceren op Facebook** bij Handelingen voor bestemmingspagina.
+1. Selecteer **Publiceren naar Facebook** bij Landing Page Actions.

    ![](assets/image2015-4-22-16-3a54-3a55.png)